 Data Science has revolutionized banking and media; it’s a field, said Keith Dillon, that’s been "steadily getting hotter for over a decade as companies and governments have amassed larger and larger data sets.
 At the same time, new data science technologies such as scalable computing to process so much data, and machine learning to make sense from it, are really hitting pay dirt."

-“There are two key features that set the TCoE’s data science program apart,” he said.
-“The first is the experiential approach of the University of New Haven.
+"There are two key features that set the Tagliatela College of Engineering’s data science program apart," he said.
+"The first is the experiential approach of the University of New Haven.
 This means a heavy focus on active learning to build the needed professional skills, starting with the first class.
-Students will not only be learning the theory and methods, but also applying them to real problems immediately.”
+Students will not only be learning the theory and methods, but also applying them to real problems immediately."

 The second key feature is that the content of the program is built around emerging machine learning and artificial intelligence methods.
 "As areas such as data science emerge, and the skills become highly sought-after, there is a tendency by some to repackage programs they already have under a more marketable name name," Dillon said.
 "Our program, however, is based on technologies such as machine learning and artificial intelligence, that hold the most promise for the future, in addition to being highly-valued today."

 According to Glassdoor, data scientists – who can work in areas including healthcare, law enforcement, energy, and commerce – earn about $110,000 annually and those in the position have reported high levels of job satisfaction.